Shadow square: Gnomon

 A gnomon is used along with a shadow box commonly.
 A gnomon is a stick placed vertically in a sunny place so that it casts a shadow that can be measured.
-By studying the shadow of the gnomon you can learn a lot of information about the motion of the sun.
+Studying the shadow of the gnomon provides information about the motion of the Sun.
 Gnomons were most likely independently discovered by many ancient civilizations, but it is known that they were used in the 5th century BC in Greece.
 Most likely for the measurement of the winter and summer solstices.
 "Herodotus says in his Histories written around 450 B.C., that the Greeks learned the use of the gnomon from the Babylonians.

 Examples

-If your shadow is 4 feet long in your own feet, then what is the altitude of the sun?
+If a shadow of a human being is 4 feet long then what is the altitude of the sun?
 This problem can be solved through the use of the shadow box.
 The shadow box is divided in half, one half is calibrated by sixes the other by tens.
 Because it is a shadow cast by the human body the sixes are more convenient.
-By moving the alidade to the four (the same as your shadows length) and then reading the altitude scale you will see the sun is at an altitude of 56.3 degrees.
+By moving the alidade to the four (the same as the shadows length) and then reading the altitude scale shows the Sun is at an altitude of 56.3 degrees.

 The Shadow box can also be used with long shadows using a slightly modified method.
-If your shadow is 18 feet long, then what is the altitude of the sun?
-Using the sixes side of the shadow box (because we are using a human body as measurement).
-The longest shadow marked on a shadow box is six feet, this creates a problem any time the shadow is longer than the gnomon (you) that casts it.
-By performing a simple calculation, by figuring out how tall a gnomon would be if it cast a six-foot shadow in the same situation.
-In this situation the gnomon would be only two feet tall, in order to cast a six-foot shadow.
+If a human's shadow is 18 feet long, then what is the altitude of the Sun?
+Using the sixes side of the shadow box (using a human body as measurement) the longest shadow marked on a shadow box is six feet.
+This creates a problem any time the shadow is longer than the gnomon that casts it.
+By performing a simple calculation, by figuring out how tall a gnomon would be if it cast a six-foot shadow in the same situation, in this situation the gnomon would be only two feet tall in order to cast a six-foot shadow.
 If the shadow is longer than the gnomon, first turn the astrolabe upside down then set the alidade at two, the height of the projected gnomon, then read off the altitude from the altitude scale.
-It should read that the sun is at 19 degrees above the horizon.
+It should read that the Sun is at 19 degrees above the horizon.